 A small test area should be treated and a small core sample (3cm diameter, 3cm depth) drilled from the centre of the sample area and tested to check if there is sufficient depth of penetration before proceeding with the concrete densifier treatment.

 Most concrete crack injection systems for concrete use an epoxy or urethane polymer, but there is an argument that because these differ in their physical properties so much from concrete, that this can cause them to degrade over time.

-Colloidal silica, forms the same hydrogel compound found in cured concrete and has the same physical properties, including reaction to changes in temperature and moisture and will move with the concrete.
+Colloidal silica, a special concrete densifier, forms the same hydrogel compound found in cured concrete and has the same physical properties, including reaction to changes in temperature and moisture and will move with the concrete.
 A colloidal silicate of small size will also penetrate the walls of the crack, anchoring the filling very securely.

 Colloidal silicate crack fillers are 2 part – the colloidal silica and a catalyst.
 Colloidal silicates cure particularly quickly but this can be moderated to some extent by adding more or less catalyst.
 Micromesh sand and some cement can also be added for filling large cracks that require some solid aggregate to help fill the gap.